-Obviously it is much heavier than current machines, and the 1280×900 resolution is piddling compared to the modern Retina displays.
-But it’s got 2 USB ports, an ethernet port, an optical drive (though I cannot remember the last time that was used) and I can upgrade the RAM and storage as I please.
+Obviously it is much heavier than current machines, and the 1280 x 800 resolution is piddling compared to modern Retina Displays.
+But it’s got 2 USB ports, an ethernet port, an optical drive (though I cannot remember the last time that was used), and I can upgrade the RAM and storage as I please.
 I can even add a battery one day if I so choose.
 The best part?
 Previous to purchasing this machine I was buying new computers every 2-3 years because of build quality issues.
 In this way, my beloved MacBook has paid for itself multiple times over, and I see no reason to upgrade at this point.

 Submitted by Matt Risi.

-The Unibody MacBook was released just before my polycarbonate early 2009 MacBook which I owned for many years.
-Like Matt I loved my MacBook, it served me for many years, never letting me down with only a RAM upgrade to keep it going.
-I only replaced because I had the opportunity to by an 11″ MacBook Air.
+The Unibody MacBook was released just before my polycarbonate Early 2009 MacBook, which I owned for many years.
+Like Matt, I loved my MacBook; it served me for many years, never letting me down, with only a RAM upgrade to keep it going.
+I only replaced it because I had the opportunity to buy an 11″ MacBook Air.
 My white MacBook was sold to a friend and is still going strong today.
 A true testament to their build quality and longevity.